Emergency Management

 A Message About Emergency Procedures at CSUN

-Emergency procedures in place at CSUN provide guidance in what to do in an emergency, including an active shooter incident.
-The emergency desk references for students, faculty, and staff are available on-line and hard copy.
-These desk references discuss a variety of emergency situations and procedures.
+Emergency procedures for students, faculty, and staff provide guidance in what to do in various emergencies, including an active shooter incident.
 Specifically, in an active shooter emergency, remember the following:

 Get Out!
 When you hear gunshots, don’t second guess the situation.
 Get out immediately if at all possible.
 If you are out in the open, take cover or run away in a zig zag pattern.